 Alzheimer's Disease: Daily Care of the Alzheimer's Patient

-The approach to take for people with Alzheimer's disease will differ depending on their symptoms and the progression of the disease.
+The approach to taking care of a person with Alzheimer's disease depends on his or her symptoms and the progression of the disease.
 These factors help to determine how much and what types of assistance are needed for the person and his or her family.

 It is important to remember that lost skills will not be regained.
 However, proper management of the disease and its symptoms can make living with Alzheimer's disease -- or a person with Alzheimer's disease -- a little easier.